ANSSI-FR/secAES-ATmega8515/README.md

 **Authors:** Ryad Benadjila, Victor Lomné, Emmanuel Prouff, Thomas Roche

+This work is linked to the H2020 funded project [REASSURE](http://reassure.eu/).

 ## Introduction

 The members of ANSSI's laboratory of embedded security has developed two versions of AES128 for ATMega8515 device.